Russian Church in Qazvin, Iran

 Phone number: +98 910 089 6602

-Summary about Russian Church at Qazvin, Iran
+Summary of Russian Church at Qazvin, Iran

 It is the smallest church existing in Iran, and one of the three churches in Qazvin city but the other two are not open for visit.

-The exterior of the church has is covered with red bricks and the corners of the building are column-shaped.
+The exterior of the church is covered with red bricks and the corners of the building are column-shaped.
 These all have added to the beauty of the Qazvin church and transformed it into one of the must-sees of Qazvin attractions.

-The building itself has a hall which houses a pray room and an altar.
-On top of these all, the larger one of the two domes of the church cover the ceiling of this room.
+The building itself has a hall that houses a prayer room and an altar.
+On top of these all, the larger one of the two domes of the church covers the ceiling of this room.
 The walls and the ceilings have no decorations and are painted in blank white. there is a large Russian Orthodox cross pinned to the wall in front of the altar.
-This cross has a slantwise line at the bottom.
-It is because the Russian church followers believe that Jesus Christ had also his legs stretched to the sides and tied down to inflict the maximum amount of pain.
-There are two small rooms in the building, at two ends of the church.

-The interior enjoys a simple and plain design, showing that the Russian troops emphasized on the utilization of the building rather than its beauty.
+The interior enjoys a simple and plain design, showing that the Russian troops emphasized the utilization of the building rather than its beauty.

 No comment